ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: num_of_rows

     This attribute returns the number of channels on the row of a matrix or  scanner.
 If the switch device is a scanner, this value is the number of  output channels.
-    The NISWITCH_ATTR_WIRE_MODE attribute affects the number of available  rows.
+    The :py:data:`niswitch.Session.wire_mode` attribute affects the number of available  rows.
 For example, if your device has 8 input lines and you use the  two-wire mode, then the number of columns you have available is 4.

     The following table lists the characteristics of this property.